rushipatel12/CISC275-Spring2019-first-git/README.md

 The comparator constructor call is Collections.sort(dogs, new Comparator<Animal>().

-The class definition for the comparator is in import java.util.Comparator; where the method is overridden is inside of the collections sort method.
-Collections.sort(dogs, new Comparator<Animal>(){HERE}
+The class definition for the comparator is within the constructor where the method is overridden is inside of the collections sort method.
+Collections.sort(dogs, new Comparator<Animal>(){}.
+The new Comparator<Animal>() line is the class definition for comparator.